-Be at least 18 years-of-age.
+Be at least 18 years-of-age

-Provide basic animal care in the form of feeding, socializing, veterinarian visits (when needed – usually for a spay/neuter appointment) and maintaining the health of the animal in your care.
+Provide basic animal care in the form of feeding, socializing, veterinarian visits (when needed – usually for a spay/neuter appointment) and maintaining the health of the animal in your care

-TVAR provides everything a foster parent needs: food, crates, all medical care, posting of adoptable animals and screening of potential adopters.
+Maddie's Fund/TVAR provides everything a foster parent needs: food, crates, all medical care, posting of adoptable animals and screening of potential adopters.

 Fostering is a great way to volunteer in the community.
-It is flexible, fun and rewarding.
+It is flexible, fun, and rewarding.
 It’s a great way to enjoy a pet if you cannot make a lifetime commitment.
 Fostering is excellent for college students or military families.
 If you’re thinking of a pet but are not sure, fostering is a great way to find out.

 Time commitment.
 The time it takes to get a foster dog or puppy adopted can vary greatly depending on the age that they come into foster and their specific needs.
 Puppies usually get adopted fairly quickly (2 -4 weeks).
-Adult dogs can take longer (2 weeks to several months) and it often depends on age, size, breed and the temperament. (for example - whether the dog is shy or outgoing).
-TVAR will work with you to find the dog that you’ll be best suited to foster.
+Adult dogs can take longer (2 weeks to several months) and it often depends on age, size, breed, and temperament (for example - whether the dog is shy or outgoing).
+Maddie's Fund/TVAR will work with you to find the dog that you’ll be best suited to foster.